31z4/zookeeper-docker/README.md

 ## Start a Zookeeper server instance

-	$ docker run --name some-zookeeper -d 31z4/zookeeper
+	$ docker run --name some-zookeeper --restart always -d 31z4/zookeeper

 This image includes `EXPOSE 2181` (the zookeeper port), so standard container linking will make it automatically available to the linked containers.
+Since the Zookeeper "fails fast" it's better to always restart it.

 ## Connect to Zookeeper from an application in another Docker container